Ashwini8074/PIZZA-HUT-SALES-ANALYSIS/README.md

 The objective of this project is to analyze Pizza Hut sales data using SQL to extract insights regarding customer ordering behavior, revenue generation, and pizza preferences.
-By performing various SQL queries, you will develop a deeper understanding of data analysis techniques and how to apply them to real-world scenarios.
+By performing various SQL queries, i have developed a deeper understanding of data analysis techniques and how to apply them to real-world scenarios.

 ### DATA SOURCES